Pärnu (river)

 The Pärnu (Pärnu jõgi) is a river in Estonia.
-It drains into the Pärnu Bay, which is an inlet of the Gulf of Riga.
+It drains into Pärnu Bay, which is an inlet of the Gulf of Riga.
 At 144 km, it is one of the longest rivers in Estonia, with a basin area of 6,920 km2 and an average discharge of 64.4 m³/s.

 Description

 The Pärnu is the second longest river in Estonia at 144 km, and one of only ten rivers in the country which is longer than 100 km.
 Its catchment area is 6920 km2, occupying roughly one-sixth of the landmass of Estonia and one of only 15 catchment areas of Estonian rivers which exceeds 1000 km2.
 Its sources are in the karst upland of Pandivere, in north-eastern Estonia, and its main tributaries join the river from the upland of Sakala.
 Due to its length, the river Pärnu passes through most of the landscape types found in Estonia.
 The rivers' surroundings are dominated by agriculture and its upper reaches in Järva County is considered some of the best arable land in Estonia.
 In the area around Paide town, the river flows through forests and wetlands.
 It discharges into Pärnu Bay; the city of Pärnu lies where the river enters the sea.